Birth Injury Consequences Treatment & Rehabilitation for Children

-- Cerebral palsy – motor, cognitive, and psychological disorders
+- Cerebral palsy (motor, cognitive, and mental impairments)

 - Hydrocephalus, increased intracranial pressure